Close

 • OpenFOAM-dev: the current development line of OpenFOAM.

 Approximately once a year (see the OpenFOAM Release History), OpenFOAM-dev is released as a new major version of OpenFOAM (under a new version number).
-Maintenance of the existing OpenFOAM-?.x version ceases and a new OpenFOAM-?.x repository is created based on OpenFOAM-dev which will then include new bug fixes for the new version of OpenFOAM moving forward.
+Maintenance of the existing OpenFOAM-? version ceases and a new OpenFOAM-? repository is created based on OpenFOAM-dev which will then include new bug fixes for the new version of OpenFOAM moving forward.
 Like most open source software, there is no published development roadmap — what goes in the code depends on individual contributions, and what their customers ask for.
 There is also no definite release schedule; typically a new major version is released, following consolidation of a number of new large developments.

 Effective Contribution